-In 2021 as it is likely that there will still be Covid travel restrictions, HYMS have asked students to have a plan B desk based elective.
+In 2022 and 2023 it is possible that there will still be Covid travel restrictions, HYMS have asked students to have a plan B desk based elective.
 So if travel is not possible, we will be awarding five bursaries of £250 for these; the same application and presentation protocols will apply.

 The Gateway Opportunities Scholarship

 The Gateway Opportunities scholarship was set up to support the School’s aim in widening access to medicine and in recognition that some students will face financial barriers which may impact on their ability to pursue medical education.

 6 scholarships are awarded totalling £6000 each to students on our Medicine with a Gateway Year Programme.
 The Scholarship is awarded at the start of the students programme, with an initial award of £1000.
 Each recipient then receives an additional £1000 on successful progression to the next year of study.
 The reason the scholarship is allocated in this way is in order to provide continual financial support throughout the students programme of study.
 The money is awarded as a cash amount rather than a discount on fees or accommodation, as each individual students circumstances may be different so they can choose to spend in a way which best suits their needs.